urbandrone/futils/examples/ex06-monoids.md

 All.empty().concat(All.of(true)); // -> All(true)
 ```

-`futils` comes with a bunch of Monoids from these categories which you can use in you day to day programming:
+`futils` comes with a bunch of Monoids from these categories which you can use in your day-to-day programming:

 - Unit (Empty group)
 - Additive (Numbers, String)